Agriculture in Bolivia

 The role of agriculture in the Bolivian economy in the late 1980s expanded as the collapse of the tin industry forced the country to diversify its productive and export base.
 Agricultural production as a share of GDP was approximately 23 percent in 1987, compared with 30 percent in 1960 and a low of just under 17 percent in 1979.
 The recession of the 1980s, along with unfavorable weather conditions, particularly droughts and floods, hampered output.
 Agriculture employed about 46 percent of the country's labor force in 1987.
 Most production, with the exception of coca, focused on the domestic market and self-sufficiency in food.
+However, with increased industrial agriculture starting in the early 2000s, exportation of commodities such as quinoa has grown substantially and local consumption has declined.
+Foreign industries' introduction of new machinery, monoculture, and chemicals (such as pesticides) to Bolivian agriculture has shifted production further away from Indigenous farmers and created a larger dependence on foreign markets.
 Agricultural exports accounted for only about 15 percent of total exports in the late 1980s, depending on weather conditions and commodity prices for agricultural goods, hydrocarbons, and minerals.